 |Inclusion criteria:||1.
 Men at risk of prostate cancer who have been advised to have a prostate biopsy |

-3. Suspected stage = T2 on rectal examination (organ confined)
+3. Suspected stage is less than or equal to T2 on rectal examination (organ confined)

 4. Fit for general/spinal anaesthesia

 5. Fit to undergo all protocol procedures including a transrectal ultrasound

 6. Signed informed consent